Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Software is the most automated production where copying, scaling, installation, and updates are clickable.
 Decades, min for wood cabins, set records in mainframe software, which won't recur (till interstellar flights).

 Software development gives freedom of full-scale _trial and **error**_ unthinkable in other production.
 Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (utilities).
-On the contrary, drawing plans months ahead of some implementation is unimaginable in software.
+On the contrary, drawing plans months ahead of some code is advert to software.

 A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry must be a fantastic creature but not in software teams.

-Education and activities in construction are far more specialized and regulated (also legally). **Ultima ratio**: slang differs.
+Education and activities in construction are very specialized and regulated (also legally). **Ultima ratio**: slang differs.

 \_______\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>_Arthur Schopenhauer_ (1788-1860), missattributed to _Johann Wolfgang von Goethe_ (1749-1832)</sub>\